herichovadajana/herichovadajana.github.io/_posts/2022-07-01-clojure-threads.markdown

 <script src="https://gist.github.com/cde02575a16ca3c6eaa1.js"></script>

 This is only simple explanation of threading principles.
-But threading is big topic, because there are a lot of ways how you can manage threads, processors and many more.
+Off course threading is a big topic, because there are a lot of ways how you can manage threads, processors, etc.
-But if you want to know something more, or you think there is something important I forgot to mention, feel free to write a comment.
+If you want to know something more, or you think there is something important I forgot to mention, feel free to write a comment.